redhat-cap-exchange/my-thai-star-workshop/README.md

 * https://github.com/redhat-capgemini-exchange/my-thai-star
 * https://github.com/redhat-capgemini-exchange/my-thai-star-workshop

-### Setup your workspace
+### Setup your own development workspace

-* Create a fork of the “My Thai Star” reference application code
+1. Create a fork of the “My Thai Star” reference application code
-* Create a new Java workspace
+2. Create a new Java workspace
-* Import code
+3. Import code
-* Finalize the setup
+4. Finalize the setup
   - config Git
   - config Maven
   - modify POM to use Nexus